Marker Logo

 James Knox Polk Marker image.
 Click for full size.

-Photographed By Sandra Hughes, November 20, 2009
+Photographed by Sandra Hughes, November 20, 2009

 1. James Knox Polk Marker

-Inscription.
 The parents of the eleventh President of the United States occupied this property in 1816, at which time young Polk was 21.
 From that time, except for periods of absence due to holding public office, or his extensive law practice, this was his home until he was inaugurated into the Presidency.

 Erected by Tennessee Historical Commission.
 (Marker Number 3D 39.)

 Location.
 35° 36.908′ N, 87° 2.246′ W. Marker is in Columbia, Tennessee, in Maury County.
-Marker is on West 7th Street (State Highway 99) near South High Street.
+It is on West 7th Street (State Highway 99) near South High Street.
 Marker is located in front of James K Polk Ancestral Home.
 Touch for map.
 Marker is at or near this postal address: 301 West Seventh Street, Columbia TN 38401, United States of America.
 Touch for directions.

 Paid Advertisement